Managing Uncomplicated Diabetes

 - Weigh the patient.

-- Increase insulin dose if necessary, according to clinical signs and glycemia values.
-An interval of 1 to 2 weeks between dosage increments is ideal (unless there’s evidence of hypoglycemia).
+- Increase insulin dose only if clinical signs and monitoring confirm it is indicated.
+An interval of 5 to 7 days between dosage increments is ideal.
+Less than that can lead to Somogyi overswing.

-- Repeat procedures listed above at regular intervals until clinical signs and weight are satisfactory.
+- Repeat procedures listed above at regular intervals until clinical signs and body weight are satisfactory.

-- When regulation is achieved (no clinical signs; satisfied owners), schedule re-checks every 2 to 4 months:
+- When regulation is achieved (no clinical signs; satisfied owners), it is suggested to schedule rechecks every 2 to 4 months:

 - Perform a complete physical examination.